evykassirer/notes/cs241/class_notes.md

 		if not possible, error
 	}

 For example, how do we type check on ID?
-We get its type from the symbol table: look if <id.name, T> is in dcls
+We get its type from the symbol table: look if \<id.name, T\> is in dcls
-- <id.name, T> in dcls => id.name : T (notation on the board shows as a/b instead of a=>b - recall notation from CS 245)
+- \<id.name, T\> in dcls => id.name : T (notation on the board shows as a/b instead of a=>b - recall notation from CS 245)
 - x:y means x has type y
 - if id.name was declared to have type T, then id.name has type T

+code for typeOf

 	string typeOf(const Tree &t) {
 		....